The Heart of a Woman (album): Song information

-Of the three covers on this album, only "Feel Like Makin' Love" had been released as a single by the original artist.
+Of the four covers on this album, only "Feel Like Makin' Love" had been released as a single by the original artist.
 Roberta Flack's recording of the song spent five weeks at number one on Billboard magazine's list of the 100 most popular Soul songs in the US, two weeks at number one on its Easy Listening chart, and a week at the top of the Billboard Hot 100 in addition to receiving Gold certification from the Recording Industry Association of America.
 "Sail On White Moon" was first recorded by Boz Scaggs for his 1974 album Slow Dancer, and "Wendy" was originally performed by The Impressions on the soundtrack of the 1974 film Three the Hard Way.
+"The Way We Planned It" was first recorded by The Friends of Distinction on their 1973 studio album Love Can Make It Easier.

 Personnel

 From the liner notes of the original album: